shanepeckham/CADScenario_Personalisation/README.md

 You can now run another test to see if your parse json conforms to the schema.
 Once it does you are ready to now pass the new json message to the Serverless proxy to pass to the legacy database.

-Note, the Logic App designer will state that the json is invalid while the code view will think it is valid, it this happens ensure that you always click save in the code view whenever you make a change!
+Note, the Logic App designer will state that the json is invalid while the code view will think it is valid, if this happens ensure that you always click save in the code view whenever you make a change!
 See below:

 ![alt text](https://github.com/shanepeckham/CADScenario_Personalisation/blob/master/images/parseJson.png)